Veselin-Genadiev/NeedForCryptography/NeedForCryptography/README.md

 NeedForCryptography
 ==========

+To use "NeedForCryptography" please install numpy:

+    sudo pip install numpy

-Information on how to use the library goes here.
+Here is an example on how to use a cipher:

+    from Symmetric.playfair import Playfair
+    cipher = Playfair('qazwsxedcrfvtgbyhnujmiklo')
+    print(cipher.encrypt('dumb message')  #outputs encrypted message
+    print(cipher.decrypt(cipher.encrypt('dumb message'))  #outputs original message